adrianrivadulla/FootNet/README.md

       - Dataset_Sorter.py.
 Script to calculate final input features for model development and to sort each datasets (individual .mat files for each trial) in a single "Python-friendly" .npy file containing a dictionary with the input features and target labels.
     - Figures.
 Folder containing all the figures in the paper and where the figures produced by the different scripts will be saved.
     - TestResults.

-## Data

-The datasets used in this study include ground reaction forces collected on an instrumented treadmill and three-dimensional marker trajectories collected using an optoelectronic motion capture system.
-These datasets have been gathered from previosly published running biomechanics studies and have been named as:

-FootStrikes dataset: LINK
-Inclines dataset: LINK
-Speed dataset: LINK
-Footwear: LINK
-Prolonged dataset: LINK

-Please note that FootStrikes and Inclines were already open access datasets retrieved from [here](link) and [here](link), and credit should go to the researchers leading the original projects.
-We just reshare their work organised conveniently for our study.

 ## Data processing